How Do Booleans Control Program Behavior?

 The scope contains: “Display the string ‘System running’ to the console.”

 The compound expression active && enabled evaluates to a single boolean value.
-That value controls the branch.
+That value determines whether the scope executes.

 Try it yourself.